unaidedelf8777/lilac_built/docs/datasets/dataset_edit.md

 `input_path` is very useful for:

 - keeping the `map` code reusable, by decoupling the processing logic from the input schema.
-- transforming an arbitrarily nested list, because Lilac can handle the nested input for us and mimic the same nested structure in the output column.
+- transforming repeated fields, by allowing Lilac to handle flattening and unflattening.
+Your map code will only ever see the flattened stream of fields.

 Let's make a new dataset with a nested list of questions: